What is Child and Adolescent Counselling?

 Therapy for teenagers and young people can support individuals with developing their awareness to deal with social situations, relationships both personally and professionally including peer pressure and family, education, sexual health issues.
 All our therapists have an enhanced DBS (formerly known as CRB).

-During this time, all TAC’s counsellors, psychotherapists and psychologists are currently offering online and telephone counselling and can offer support for a wide range of issues, using a number of approaches to therapy.
+Our therapists are now offering face-to-face therapy at our centres in Clapham and Tooting and many of our private counsellors, psychotherapists and psychologists also offer telephone and online counselling.
+Our therapists can offer support for a wide range of issues, using a number of approaches to therapy.

 How do I get referred?